Second: Fraction of solar day

 In 1579, Jost Bürgi built a clock for William of Hesse that marked seconds.
 In 1581, Tycho Brahe redesigned clocks that had displayed only minutes at his observatory so they also displayed seconds, even though those seconds were not accurate.
 In 1587, Tycho complained that his four clocks disagreed by plus or minus four seconds.

 In 1656, Dutch scientist Christiaan Huygens invented the first pendulum clock.
-It had a pendulum length of just under a meter which gave it a swing of one second, and an escapement that ticked every second.
+It had a pendulum length of just under a meter, giving it a swing of one second, and an escapement that ticked every second.
 It was the first clock that could accurately keep time in seconds.
 By the 1730s, 80 years later, John Harrison's maritime chronometers could keep time accurate to within one second in 100 days.

 In 1832, Gauss proposed using the second as the base unit of time in his millimeter–milligram–second system of units.
 The British Association for the Advancement of Science (BAAS) in 1862 stated that "All men of science are agreed to use the second of mean solar time as the unit of time."
 BAAS formally proposed the CGS system in 1874, although this system was gradually replaced over the next 70 years by MKS units.
 Both the CGS and MKS systems used the same second as their base unit of time.
 MKS was adopted internationally during the 1940s, defining the second as 1/86,400 of a mean solar day.